Test Catalog

 Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-The FDA recommends screening for the HLA-B*57:01 allele before initiating therapy with abacavir.
+The US Food and Drug Administration (FDA) recommends screening for the HLA-B*57:01 allele before initiating therapy with abacavir.
 Genotyping is also critical when there is a clinical history of, or when the physician suspects, an abacavir hypersensitivity reaction.
 However, FDA guidance states that, regardless of HLA-B*57:01 status, abacavir should be permanently discontinued if hypersensitivity cannot be ruled out, even when other diagnoses are possible.
 Although the negative predictive value of the test is high, a negative HLA-B*57:01 result does not preclude the development of a hypersensitivity response to abacavir and cannot substitute for clinical vigilance whenever abacavir therapy is administered.
 Since symptoms of abacavir hypersensitivity are often nonspecific and can imitate other conditions commonly seen in HIV patients on antiretroviral therapy, the phenotypic diagnosis of abacavir hypersensitivity can be challenging.
 There is significant variability among patients identified as hypersensitive to abacavir.
 Not all individuals who are positive for HLA-B*57:01 will have a hypersensitivity reaction.

 All patients taking pazopanib should have hepatic function monitored, regardless of HLA-B*57:01 carrier status, and administration of pazopanib should be interrupted, reduced, or discontinued according to recommendations in the FDA label if hepatic function is impaired.